To empower and engage Chattanooga's Latino population through advocacy, education, and inclusion.

 Lily was born to immigrant parents from the Dominican Republic and lived in the D.R. for six years.
 She has worked for La Paz since 2017.
 She has always been passionate about Latinx advocacy and empowerment and enjoys telling stories and building relationships within Chattanooga's Latino community.
 At La Paz, Lily serves as the Communications Manager, providing communications, marketing, and development support to the organization.

-Ashley has been with La Paz since April 2021.
+Ashley has been with La Paz since April 2021, previously serving as a Case Manager.
 Born to Colombian parents and raised in Chile, Ashley has found joy in serving the unique landscape of Chattanooga's Latinx population.
-She is passionate about providing essential resources and support for family stabilization.
-As a bilingual case manager, Ashley serves our community in vital ways by empowering and advocating for her clients and connecting them to resources in our city.
+She is passionate about providing resources and support for our community and bringing people together for greater impact.
+As Program & Outreach Coordinator, Ashley manages educational programming and outreach efforts to expand La Paz's reach.

 Diana has been with La Paz since May 2021.
 Born in Michoacán, MX, Diana emigrated to the US as a child.
 A graduate of Dalton State College with a Masters in Social Work from Barry University, Diana is passionate about seeing others empowered and is motivated by being able to change someone's life, even in just a small way.